jesperbjerke/wa-fronted/README.md

 * [ ] Autosave
 * [ ] WooCommerce support (other than standard WP-fields)
 * [ ] Image upload by dropping an image into the editable area
+* [ ] Drag image to move it within the editable area
 * [ ] Extend plugability further and support for extensions (enable to hook onto and modify js editor)
 * [ ] Multiple "output_to" selectors and attrs
 * [ ] Choice-based fields like dropdown-select (click on content to show dropdown and select option to insert)